-Add a configuration
+Creating a configuration

-- 1 Adjust the orientation, zoom level, visibility settings, and other characteristics for the view, as needed. - 2 In the Model Tree, right-click Configuration and choose Add Configuration. - 3 Type a name for the new configuration.
+- 1. Adjust the orientation, zoom level, visibility settings, and other characteristics for the view, as needed. - 2.
+In the Model Tree, right-click Configuration and choose Add Configuration, or click DOCUMENTATION tab. - 3.
+Type a name for the new configuration.